marsh135/135-Blocks/README.md

 - A (questionable) function to hold pneumatic cylinders at certain positions using a bang-bang PID-like controller.

 #### Notes
 NO sim/test support.
-Its a solenoid!
+It's a solenoid!

 ### State Space